Satisfactory Academic Progress Policy For Federal Financial Aid Recipients

 3) The student’s academic plan for success.

-Appeals must be submitted in writing to the Financial Aid Office at least two weeks prior to the start of the semester for which the probationary semester is sought.
+Appeals are strongly encouraged to be submitted in writing to the Financial Aid Office at least two weeks prior to the start of the semester for which the probationary semester is sought.
+While we will accept appeals during the semester, we strongly encourage students to submit appeals at least two weeks prior to the start of the semester.

 Failure to meet the stated minimums after the probationary semester will result in a suspension of all financial aid until SAP requirements are met.